brianjbayer/random_thoughts_api_e2e/README.md

 The development environment container volume mounts your local source code to recognize and persist any changes.

-By default the development environment container executes the alpine `/bin/ash` shell providing a command line interface.
+By default the development environment container executes the `bash` shell providing a command line interface.

 ### To Develop Using the Container-Based Development Environment
 The easiest way to run the containerized development environment is with